FIVE judicial officers appointed

 Family Law Courts Advisory Group

-The Family Law Courts Advisory Group has a critical governance role in resourcing both courts and coordinates various administrative relationships between the two courts.
+The Family Law Courts Advisory Group (FLCAG) has a critical governance role in resourcing both courts and coordinates various administrative relationships between the two courts.
+FLCAG meets as required.

 - Chief Justice Bryant (Family Court)